 Cash ratio= Cash and Cash equivalent / Current Liabilities

 Cash Ratio- The cash ratio is the ratio of a company's cash and cash equivalent assets to its total liabilities.
-The cash ratio is an improvement to the quick ratio.
-It indicates the degree to which the funds available at any time can repay current liabilities.
+The cash ratio is thus an improvement to the quick ratio.
+It also indicates the degree to which the funds available at any time can repay current liabilities.

 Operating cash flow ratio = Operating cash flow / Current Liabilities

-Operating cash flow Ratio- It measures the number of times the company can use the cash generated in a given period to repay current liabilities.
+Operating cash flow Ratio- It consequently measures the number of times the company can use the cash generated in a given period to repay current liabilities.

 2. Leverage Ratios